hydro-project/hydroflow/docs/docs/hydroflow/quickstart/example_8_chat_server.md

         inbound_chan[errs] -> for_each(|m| println!("Received unexpected message type: {:?}", m));
 ```

 After a short prelude, we have the Hydroflow code near the top of `run_server()`.
-It begins by defining `outbound_chan` as a `merge`d destination sink for network messages.
+It begins by defining `outbound_chan` as a `union`d destination sink for network messages.
 Then we get to the
 more interesting `inbound_chan` definition.

 The `inbound` channel is a source stream that will carry many